 Multitasking has become such a trend these days that people are unaware they’re already using different types of apps.
 For example, mobile users utilize both native and hybrid apps at the same time: many users, when playing a browser-based game, will switch to the default messaging app to send messages on the fly.

 It is not unusual for learners to feel torn on choosing their priority topic, especially among app developers or those aspiring to be one.
-Thinking about which option would make you happier or which one could help you save and make more money also comes in the process.
-Native and hybrid apps are the usual choices for many student developers.
+Thinking about which option would make you happier or help you save and earn more money is also part of the process.
+Native and hybrid apps are the most common choices for student developers.

 To find the answers, let us begin by discussing the details of both types.

 “Native”, as its meaning implies, relates to the origin of something.
 Native apps are apps that are directly and discretely associated with its specified platform, like Android and iOS, or mobile and web.
 Examples of native apps include Facebook and Spotify.
 These apps are written in different languages that work for specific platforms – which means that the code for Facebook iOS would likely not work on Android, and vice versa.